What You Need to Know About Missouri Misdemeanor

 Published: December 6.
 2019.

-In the United States, including the state of Missouri, a Misdemeanor is defined as a “lower criminal offense,” meaning that it is more serious than an infraction but not as serious as a felony.
-In contrast to felonies, a Missouri Misdemeanor is punishable by a fine and/or time in the county jail for as long as a year.
+In the United States, including Missouri, a Misdemeanor is defined as a “lower criminal offense,” meaning that it is more serious than an infraction but not as serious as a felony.
+In contrast to felonies, a Missouri Misdemeanor is punishable by a fine and/or time in the county jail for up to one year.

-A few of the typical Misdemeanors we might consider are petty theft, trespassing, vandalism, possession of marijuana, and public intoxication, but the types of criminal offenses that are regarded as Misdemeanors depend on state jurisdiction.
-Continue reading for a breakdown of each class of Missouri Misdemeanor and a few of the common crimes that fall into each classification.
+A few of the typical Misdemeanors we might consider are petty theft, trespassing, vandalism, possession of a controlled substance, and public intoxication.
+Still, the types of criminal offenses that are regarded as Misdemeanors depend on state jurisdiction.

 Class A Misdemeanor Missouri

-In Missouri, a Class A Misdemeanor is the most serious category of Missouri Misdemeanor and accordingly carries the highest penalty.
+In Missouri, a Class A Misdemeanor is the most serious category of Misdemeanor and carries the highest penalty.

 Missouri Class A Misdemeanor Penalties